ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 To start the build you can use the `gcloud builds submit` command, or create an automatic trigger on the Google Cloud console that triggers the build on new commits in the Git repository.
 After adding a trigger,
-you can also trigger the build manually on the Google Cloud console.
+you can also trigger the build manually in the Google Cloud console.

 ## Build parameters (substitutions)